The Campaign for the

 The A.R.T./New York Theatres will be a home for A.R.T./New York and our city’s nonprofit theatre community for the next century.
 Won’t you please play a leading role?

 Play a Leading Role in the Future of Theatre!

 A.R.T./New York has launched a $22.5 million capital campaign to complete the A.R.T./New York Theatres for the benefit of the nonprofit theatre community.
-To date, nearly $17 million has already been raised.
+To date, over $17 million has already been raised.